jezur/corndiseasedetector.github.io/index.md

 ![CDD](./img/img.001.png)

-Maize is an important crop for the food security of many regions of the world.
-This species is affected by many plagues and diseases, such as the Common Rust and the Northern Blight, both caused by fungi.
-There have been many efforts to store information about diseases in databases for machine learning purposes.
-Perhaps, one of the most useful kinds of information we have about diseases are labeled picture databases.
+Infectious diseases are a major threat to many important crops that guarantee food secutiry to many regions of the world.
+Over many years, around 60% of farmers in Ecuador have reported pre-harvest losses due to infectious agents such as fungi and bacteria, in crops like banana, cacao and potato.
+This project is an effort to develop an early disease detector as a *proof of concept*, using publicly available datasets of maize, a very well known species.

 ### Markdown